-Summary reports on the lessons learnt by the Thematic Peer Groups from 2017 and 2018 are available on the publications database.
-Further information about the 2018 Thematic Peer Groups can be found in this document.
+Summary reports on the lessons learnt by the Thematic Peer Groups from 2017 and 2018 are available via the following links:

 The groups’ work feeds into EUA’s ongoing policy work and debates on learning and teaching by providing direct feedback from an institutional perspective on the key challenges in the area, as well as recommendations.
 Based on the work of these groups, EUA issued a position paper that underlines the importance of learning and teaching as a core mission and responsibility of universities.

 Active learning encompasses a broad range of pedagogical approaches involving the learner in every s...Read more

 The evaluation of learning and teaching is one central activity through which universities monitor t...Read more